What is an Illness Exam?

 There are a number of infectious illnesses which may require medication for treatment and recovery.
 These illnesses, such as the flu, mono, strep, RSV, and HIV should be professionally diagnosed following a medical evaluation and testing.
 University Urgent Care in Fort Worth, TX provides such testing.
-Serving the Frisco Heights, Tanglewood, Paschal, and TCU neighborhoods, our board-certified medical team treats these types of conditions in our state-of-the-art facility.
+Serving the Frisco Heights, Tanglewood, Paschal, and TCU neighborhoods, our ER doctors and nurse practitioners treat these types of conditions in our state-of-the-art facility.
 Using our advanced onsite laboratory, we can often diagnose an illness in as little as 15 minutes, expediting your treatment and fast-tracking your recovery.
 For illness testing, stop by University Urgent Care today.

 "The wait time was very short and they accepted my insurance.
 I found out that you can also set an appointment online through Solv in advance.
 Staff was very friendly and very helpful.
 The building is decorated really cute and is very clean.
 I saw a nurse practitioner and she gave me exactly what i needed to get better and answered all my questions.
 This is probably the best urgent care in fort worth."- S.F. / Yelp / Jun 23, 2020